UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The majority of UTK's :code:`form` values include a :code:`valueURI` from the Art and Architecture Thesaurus (AAT).
-These values provide important access to users by providing physical information about the original resource. :code:`form` values are not currently displayed in DPLA's interface, but `DPLA's MAP 5 <https://drive.google.com/file/d/1fJEWhnYy5Ch7_ef_-V48-FAViA72OieG/view>`_ lists preferred from subtype values that will eventually be implemented.
+The majority of UT's :code:`form` values include a :code:`valueURI` from the Art and Architecture Thesaurus (AAT). :code:`form` values are not currently displayed in DPLA's interface, but `DPLA's MAP 5 <https://drive.google.com/file/d/1fJEWhnYy5Ch7_ef_-V48-FAViA72OieG/view>`_ lists preferred from subtype values that will eventually be implemented.
 Work has been done to align as many of our :code:`form` terms as possible with this preferred list.